SoVinhou/CourseFlow-firebase-/README.md

 Technologies used:
 - Angular, Typescript

-IMPORTANT: Install the appropriate node modules to run application check package.json for all third parties modules to be installed.
+IMPORTANT: Set Up Angular Typescript, and install the appropriate node modules to run application check package.json for all third parties modules to be installed.